wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-office-it-prepare/includes/prerequisites.md

 Typically, Office usage falls into two categories:

 **General purpose**
--	Minimal customizations, COM add-ins, or VBA macros in use
+-	Minimal customizations, COM add-ins, or VBA macros in use.
 -	Typically represents the majority of users.
 General purpose devices should use monthly channel updates whenever possible delivered directly from the Internet by the Office 365 Content Delivery Network (CDN).

 **Business essential**